Sultan Babullah Airport: Transportation to Ternate

 There are many transport options to get from the airport to downtown Ternate:

 Taxi

 Airport taxis are usually stationed outside the airport terminal, charging roughly Rp 55,000 to get to the city.
 Motorcycle taxis can also be located outside the terminal, a cheaper option to get to the city, with fares roughly around Rp 15,000.

 Bus

-Minibuses to the city can be found at the nearby university, approximately ten minutes walk from the airport.
+Minibuses to the city can be found at the nearby university, approximately at a ten-minute walk from the airport.

 August 2007 riot

 On August 22, 2007, the airport hosted a demonstration that led to more than 1,000 people rioting over gubernatorial elections.
-Several policemen and protesters were wounded, including four shot by police.
+Several policemen and protesters were wounded, including four rioters shot by police.